 As in able-bodied basketball, players must dribble the ball when having gained control on the court.
 It is a traveling violation to take more than two pushes on the wheels without dribbling the ball.
 A player is not allowed to touch the playing surface with his or her feet while in possession of the ball.

 Canada is an international powerhouse in the sport.
-The women’s team took gold at the 1992, 1996 and 2000 Olympics and bronze in 2004.
+The women’s team took gold at the 1992, 1996 and 2000 Paralympics and bronze in 2004.
 The men have reached the podium at the last four Games including gold in 2000, 2004 and 2012 along with silver in 2008.

 The International Wheelchair Basketball Federation is the world governing body for wheelchair basketball.
 Wheelchair Basketball Canada is the National Sport Federation.